-There is reason to speculate that she was named Ann and married Richard Madison after the death of Peter Hayes.
+However, she was probably named Ann and had married Richard Madison after the death of Peter Hayes.
 A widow named Ann Madison was identified in a 2 February 1670/1 record as the grandmother of Thomas Bevin’s children — thus was either the mother of his Hayes wife or the mother of Thomas Bevin himself.
 Yet because the widow of Thomas Bevin’s father was named Elizabeth, it seems plausible that Ann Madison was Bevin’s maternal grandmother and therefore the widow of the immigrant Peter Hayes.
 Furthermore, Ann Madison, who was clearly a feme sole in 1670, was apparently the widow of RIchard Madison who was living on (or next to) the Peter Hayes patent in 1654 when a sale of 100 acres by Sylvester Thatcher was described as bordering “land now in the tenure of Richard Maddison” to the south and the lands of John Moon, the patent of Thomas Davis, and other parcels which would place Richard Madison on the Peter Hayes patent.12 Richard Madison was dead before 14 April 1670 when a patent to “Richard Madison deceased” was found to escheat by a jury and five months later was renewed and purchased by a different Richard Madison (also with wife Ann) who died in 1677.

 Subsequent deed records allow us to identify two sons and two daughters: